Free Birth Injury Consultation

 Uterine Rupture and Birth Injury

 Uterine rupture is an uncommon but potentially serious complication that can happen at any time throughout pregnancy.
 It most often occurs during labor.
 A uterine rupture occurs when there is a tear in the uterus.
 A “complete” uterine rupture happens when the tear goes through all of the layers of the uterus.
 Uterine rupture occurs in less than 1% of pregnancies, but when it does happen, it can be very dangerous for both mother and baby.
-Below, our birth injury lawyers in Chicago discuss complications and risk factors of a uterine rupture.
+Below, our birth injury lawyers discuss complications and risk factors of a uterine rupture.

 Complications of Uterine Rupture